PI-Victor/pi-victor/README.md

 I am the docs release lead for Kubernetes v1.22, for any issues related to the docs release, please ping me on [k8s slack](kubernetes.slack.com) @pi-victor.

+p.s.: I soft block people that follow me on github.
+This is not instagram and i'm not a Kardashian.